What is DST and why we do it

 But in case of babies following a routine, even a tiny one hour change can be challenging and turn their bedtime into chaos.

-In this context, most sleep specialists want to stop this time shift.
+In this context, most sleep specialists want to abort this time shift.

-1. Start preparing a bit the field in advance like one week before the change.
-This is a PRO-active approach.
+Start preparing a bit the field in advance like one week before the change.

 Spring Forward – moving bedtime and naps 15 minutes EARLIER every 2 days